-Industrial 3D printers are increasingly replacing injection molding and other processes like CNC milling as the go-to option in areas of small production runs and rapid prototyping.
-The ability of 3D printers to create incredibly detailed and intricate small pieces as well as full-size models makes them perfect for prototypes and high-quality part production.
+Industrial 3D printers are increasingly replacing injection molding and other processes like CNC milling as the go-to option for small production runs and rapid prototyping.
+3D printers can create incredibly detailed and intricate parts as well as full-size models, making them perfect for prototypes and high-quality part production.

 How much does an industrial 3D printer cost?

 Industrial 3D printer price really depends on the quality and type of 3D printer you’re using, and what you’re planning to produce or prototype.